 We call upon the federal government, in collaboration with the national Aboriginal organizations, to revise the information kit for newcomers to Canada and its citizenship test to reflect a more inclusive history of the diverse Aboriginal peoples of Canada, including of information about the Treaties and the history of residential schools.

 Indigenous Watchdog Status Update

-After almost two and a half years, the federal government is still struggling to announce the completion of the revised Citizenship Guide.
+After almost four years, the federal government is still struggling to announce the completion of the revised Citizenship Guide.
 The federal government announced on July 24, 2017 that they had developed a “draft” version of a new study guide for the citizenship exam integrating indigenous content based on discussions with the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis National Council, as well as Indigenous historians.

 July 24, 2017 – a draft version of a new study guide for the citizenship exam breaks down the responsibilities of citizenship into two categories: voluntary and mandatory.
 Respecting treaties with Indigenous Peoples is one of the mandatory responsibilities.
 The draft guide delves extensively into the history and present-day lives of Indigenous Peoples, including multiple references to the Truth and Reconciliation Commission’s report on residential schools and a lengthy section on what happened at those schools.

 May 19, 2019 – (CBC) Immigration, Refugees and Citizenship Canada said the revamp is focused on several key areas, including:

 - Responding to the Truth and Reconciliation Commission’s call for language that better reflects the perspectives and history of Indigenous peoples of Canada.